Skip to Main Content

 • Creating learning materials such as modules, labs, exercises, etc. that allow you to teach without a required textbook

-• Existing textbook alternatives already in use by faculty; the proposal must be a new project
+• Existing textbook alternatives or open educational practices already in use by faculty; all proposals must describe a new project

 • Commercial e-text versions of an existing print textbook